-A stronger vagina can have a tighter grip during intercourse, which makes for intense orgasms.
-Contrary to what most people think, Kegels are not only for people with vaginas and have benefits for people of all genders.
-Kegels can help have stronger erections and better control over ejaculation.
+Kegel exercises, often just called Kegels, is the practice of clenching and unclenching of the pelvic muscles.
+These Kegel training exercises strengthen the muscles to relieve pelvic symptoms but have other benefits, as well.
+For instance, a stronger vagina can have a tighter grip during intercourse, which makes for more intense orgasms.
+Contrary to what most people think, Kegels are not only for people with vaginas and have benefits for folks of all genders.
+Kegels can help people with penises have stronger erections and better control over ejaculation.

-The first step is locating your Kegel muscle.
-The best way to do this is while you pee.
-Stop midstream and hold for a few seconds, then resume peeing.
+The first step is locating your Kegel muscle, and the best time to do this is while you pee.
+Stop midstream and hold for a few seconds, and then resume peeing.
 After a few seconds stop again.
 Practice this a few times to get a sense of the muscle that controls the stop-start action.
 Now that you’ve isolated your pelvic floor muscle, you can start Kegels.

-Start by tightening up your Kegel muscles for 3 seconds and then relax for 3 seconds.
-It’s important that your stomach and thigh muscles do not tighten up when you do this.
-The control should come straight from your pelvis.
-You can put your hands on your stomach to check that you’re not accidentally flexing without realizing.
+Next, tighten up your Kegel muscles for three seconds and then relax for three seconds.
+It’s important that your stomach and thigh muscles do not tense up when you do this; the control should come straight from your pelvis.
+You can put your hands on your stomach to check that you’re not accidentally flexing.
 Repeat the tightening and release about 10-20 times.

 It’s best not to do Kegels while peeing, but can be done almost any other time.
-The best thing is you can do this workout anywhere – at your desk, in the car, in the movie theater, wherever you like and no one knows.
-Kegels during masturbation can also boost your arousal.
-It’s good practice for contracting during climax, which can feel more intense for both partners.
+Bonus: you can do this workout anywhere – at your desk, in the car, in the movie theater, wherever you like – and no one will ever know.
+Practicing Kegel training during masturbation can also boost your arousal.
+It’s like a dress rehearsal for contracting during climax, which can feel more intense for both partners.

-Do Kegels daily, adding 1 second each week until you are able to squeeze for 10 seconds at a time.
-After a few months you should notice a difference in your strength.
+Do Kegels daily, adding one second each week until you are able to squeeze for ten seconds at a time.
+After a few months, you should notice a difference in your strength.

-Don’t be discouraged if your strength does not improve—there are a variety of pelvic floor toners and exercisers available!
-Plus your doctor is a great resource to discuss what else might be affecting your pelvic health.
+If you want to see results fast, pelvic floor toners and exercisers available!
+As always, use your doctor as a great resource to discuss what else might be affecting your pelvic health.
 The important thing is to address pesky symptoms before they become more bothersome.
-Who has time for that?
-Not you.
+Because who has time for that?